-More Prep Time.
+More Exams Prep Time.

 Getting familiar with the vast amount of degrees and programs out there would be the first step.
 If you are considering graduate school at The University of Miami, check to see if there is an open house.
 Consider visiting other colleges as well.
 This will give you the opportunity to meet professors and ask questions about the program.
-Start talking to your advisor early to be sure you have all the correct prerequisites, shadowing or research hours you will need.
+Start talking to your advisor early to be sure you have all the correct prerequisites, shadowing or research hours you will need for exams.

 Whether you are preparing for Medical or Law School or a specific graduate program, researching the continuation of your education may feel overwhelming.
 Finding the right concentration for you is important.
 Consider all of your options, including the location of schools, degrees offered, length of time to complete the degree, cost, prerequisite classes testing and other requirements needed for entrance, and so on.
 Learn more about The University of Miami Graduate School options here.

 Most graduate schools require test scores with the application.
 The University of Miami helps students prepare for the GMAT, GRE, LSAT, exams.
 Read more here to see the many academic review programs offered and the steps necessary to apply.
 They will also provide information on tests, application questions, personal statement reviews, and mock interviews.
 Students can make an appointment by calling (305) 284-4154 or walk into the offices located in the Ashe Administration Building, 1252 Memorial Drive, from 8:30 am to 5 pm.

 Taking a course is optional and you may not need to spend hundreds of dollars to do so.
 Taking a practice test a few months before the actual exam to see where to start studying will help gear how much studying you’ll need to do.
 By this point in college, you should have a good idea as to how you learn best.
 Perhaps online studying is not the best choice for you; therefore a local class or private tutor may be a better idea.